joesuf4/home/README.md

 compiled against Ubuntu 20.04's glibc, and most will not work on newer glibc operating systems.
 The `screen` binary should be suid root for session reattachment to have any hope of working.
-The only nontrivial script is `bin/pffxg.sh` - a parallelized recursive grep - targeting *very* large source trees typical for embedded development work.
+The only nontrivial script is `bin/pffxg.sh` - a parallelized, filtered recursive grep - targeting *very* large source trees typical for embedded development work.
 I've included some primitive documentation for it below the next section.